-A job offer is not required and the employment may be of any nature other than medicine, including professional positions and part-time casual positions.
-Any position that offers any form of compensation requires employment authorization.
+A job offer is not required and the employment may be of any area other than medicine, including professional positions and part-time casual positions.
+Any position that offers any form of compensation requires employment authorization - do not work in the U.S. in any capacity without work authorization.